 - Risk assessment and mitigation measures

-Minimal Risk AI Systems in EU AI Act
+Minimal Risk AI Systems

 - Spam filters